All Episodes

 I did.

-Now the music industry has the Academy of Country Music Awards, the American Music Awards, the Billboard Latin Music Awards, the Billboard Music Awards, the Country Music Awards, the CMA Awards, the IHeart Radio Music Awards, the Latin Grammys, MTV Video Music Awards, and the Grammys.
+All right, now the music industry has the Academy of Country Music Awards, the America Music Awards, the Billboard Latin Music Awards, the Billboard Music Awards, the Country Music Awards, the CMA Awards, the iHeart Radio Music Awards, the Latin Grammys, MTV Video Music Awards, and the Grammys.

 And then you got a whole other.